-Evacuation Procedures and Drills
+Evacuation procedures and drills

-The purpose of evacuation drills at ISR is to train students and staff members to exit the building in the quickest, easiest and safest way possible if a fire, smoke, carbon monoxide or other emergency occurs.
+The purpose of evacuation drills at ISR is to train students and staff members to exit the building in the quickest, easiest, and safest way possible if a fire, smoke, carbon monoxide or other emergency occurs.
 This helps students and staff familiarise themselves with the sound of the evacuation alarm and evacuation routes.
-The lockdown procedures are practiced in order to learn how to keep oneself and others safe in the occasion or internal or external threat.
+The lockdown procedures are practiced in order to learn how to keep oneself and others safe in the occasion of internal or external threats.